mdshadesh/Defending-Digital-Discourse-Developing-a-Toxic-Classifier-for-Fostering-Healthy-Online-Communities/README.md

 #### Code Snippet 4:
 The code makes predictions on new reviews using the trained regression models and provides predicted review ratings.

-These summaries provide an overview of each project and the key tasks performed in each code snippet.
-If you need more detailed information or assistance with any specific part, feel free to ask!